Are you a growing business in Alberta? Download our complete guide to planning your business infrastructure for expansion.

 But success came with a grueling workload.
 Nearly half of Alberta business owners report working as many as 60 hours a week to keep their enterprises afloat while only getting around five and a half hours of sleep a night, and Singer was no different, spending virtually all of her waking hours attempting to satisfy the unceasing demand for her products.
 She was initially reluctant to seek outside help.

 “This was such a little baby of mine and it was, like, my whole craft,” said Singer, who recently expanded the Calgary company into its own dedicated factory workshop.
-“As Milk Jar got bigger, I was working really long days, and I was really really scared to have someone help me.”
+“As Milk Jar got bigger, I was working really long days, and I was so scared to have someone help me.”

 A sole proprietor or simple partnership- Milk Jar when it was first established by Singer for example- is the most basic of business structures.